FOR AGES 3 YEARS TO 18 YEARS

 These bird species are found in wetlands, mangroves, pastures, scrub, trees, and urban areas.
 Urban development has pushed the habitat for this bird to agricultural and urban settings.
 Their habitats are diverse, from Mexico to Central America to southern parts of Canada.

-Their habitat regions cover temperate and tropical zones.
-They are also found near the sea or up to 24606 ft (7500 m) above sea level.
 They are found in abundance near water bodies.
 Urban development led to the expansion of their territories into city dwellings.
 They populate trees in the parks, dump places, and lawns in the neighborhood in the city.

-These blackbirds are social animals living along with their flocks.
-They are diurnal animals foraging with the flocks of blackbirds during the day and returning to their sites by dusk.
 There are dominant males in the flocks, and they are highly territorial.
 The cacophony of the flocks may be annoying to the urban folks who look for ways to keep the Grackles out.

 A few ways to eliminate the Grackles include installing grackle-proof bird feeders or shortening/removing feeder perches.
 You could also install roosting areas with bird spikes or fit a motion-activated sprinkler to ward off these noisy bird flocks.